xplosionmind/quitsocialmedia.club/pages/Contribute.md

 ---
 title: Contribute
-permalink: /contribute
+permalink: /contribute/
 ref: contrib
-description: 'If you think this website is useful, insightful, necessary and/or important, you should consider contributing to make it even better!'
+description: If you think this website is useful, insightful, necessary and/or important, you should consider contributing to make it even better!
-redirect_from: [/contribuer,/contribuez,/n1000,/contribution,/contribution-guide,/contrib,/l1000,/l-1000,/l-1000,/level05,/level-1000,/level1000]
+redirect_from: [/contribuer/,/contribuez/,/n1000/,/contribution/,/contribution-guide/,/contrib/,/l1000/,/l-1000/,/l-1000/,/level05/,/level-1000/,/level1000/]
 toc: false
 ---
 There are several ways to contribute to this website, and any of these is very much appreciated.